iAlan02/katacoda-scenarios/docker-node-api/step1.md

 Let's run `touch Dockerfile`{{execute}} and open the result file in the editor

-The first line will be "FROM" where we will be indicating the parent image from which we are building, for this exercise we need to use the node:16 image
+The first line will be **FROM** where we will be indicating the parent image from which we are building, for this exercise we need to use the node:16 image

 `FROM node:16`

-Now we need to create our working directory, in order to do that we'll indicate that we'll "RUN" a command to Docker
+Now we need to create our working directory, in order to do that we'll indicate that we'll **RUN** a command to Docker

 `RUN mkdir -p /src/api-xample`